 Don’t be a fussy eater

-If you’ve ordered a special meal, you’re less likely to get an upgrade, as your meal choice(s) might not be available in the higher-class cabin.
-It’s so much easier for flight attendants to upgrade someone uncomplicated…
+If you’ve ordered a special meal, you’re less likely to get an upgrade, because your meal choice(s) might not be available in the higher-class cabin.
+It’s much easier for flight attendants to upgrade someone uncomplicated.
+Be uncomplicated.

 6 Ways to Kill Your Chances of an Upgrade

-- Be the obnoxious/high maintenance passenger.
-Nobody is going to reward a passenger for behaving badly
+- Be the obnoxious/high maintenance passenger: Nobody is going to reward a passenger who behaves badly

-- Pretend to be someone you’re not.
-Use an honorific (Doctor, Judge, Lady, Reverend etc), if it’s genuine and enjoy the kudos.
+- Pretend to be someone you’re not: Use an honorific, if it’s genuine and enjoy the kudos (Doctor, Judge, Lady, Reverend etc.).
 If you’re faking it, don’t forget that the name on your ticket must match your ID!

-- Loudly demand a new seat because you’re next to a screaming baby or a person of size.
-You might be rewarded with a seat reassignment next to the toilet!
-Plus, don’t be surprised if the flight attendant offers an upgrade to the passenger you disrespected!
+- Loudly demand a new seat because you’re next to a screaming baby or a person of size: Your reward might be a seat reassignment next to the toilet or the flight attendant offering an upgrade to the passenger you disrespected!